mlochbaum/BQN/doc/train.md

 ## Longer trains

 Function application in trains, as in other contexts, shares the lowest precedence level with assignment.
 Modifiers and strands (with `‿`) have higher precedence, so they are applied before forming any trains.
-Once this is done, an expression is a *subject expression* if it ends with a subject and a *function expression* if it ends with a function (there are also modifier expressions, which aren't relevant here).
+Once this is done, an expression is a *subject expression* if it ends with a subject and a *function expression* if it ends with a function (a lone modifier can also be an expression, which isn't either of these).
 A train is any function expression with multiple functions or subjects in it: while we've seen examples with two or three functions, any number are allowed.

 Subject expressions are the domain of "old-school" APL, and just apply one function after another to a subject, possibly assigning some of the results (that's the top-level picture—anything can still happen within parentheses).
 Subjects other than the first appear only as left arguments to functions, which means that two subjects can't appear next to each other because the one on the left would have no corresponding function.
-Here's an example from the compiler (at one point), with functions and assignments numbered in the order they are applied and their arguments marked with `«»`, and a fully-parenthesized version shown below.
+Here's an example from BQN's compiler, with functions and assignments numbered in the order they are applied and their arguments marked with `«»`, and a fully-parenthesized version shown below.

     cn←pi∾lt←/𝕩≥ci←vi+nv
      «6 «5 «43«2 «1 «0»

     cn←(pi∾(lt←(/(𝕩≥(ci←(vi+nv))))))

 Function expressions have related but different rules, driven by the central principle that functions can be used as "arguments".
 Because roles can no longer be used to distinguish functions from their arguments, every function is assumed to have two arguments unless there's nothing to the left of it, or an assignment.
-In trains, assignments can't appear in the middle, only at the left side after all the functions have been applied.
+In trains, assignments can't appear in the middle, only at the left side apart from all the functions.
 Here's another example from the compiler.
 Remember that for our purposes `` ⌈` `` behaves as a single component.

     ⊢>¯1»⌈`
     «1 «0»

     ⊢>(¯1»⌈`)

 In a train, arguments alternate strictly with combining functions between them.
 Arguments can be either functions or subjects, except for the rightmost one, which has to be a function to indicate that the expression is a train.
-Trains tend to be shorter than subject expressions partly because to keep track of this alternation in a train of all functions, you need to know where each function is relative to the end of the train (subjects like the `¯1` above only occur as left arguments, so they can also serve as anchors).
+Trains tend to be shorter than subject expressions partly because this rule leads to some difficulty when reading.
+To keep track of the alternation in a train of all functions, you need to know where each function is relative to the end of the train (subjects like the `¯1` above only occur as left arguments, so they can also serve as anchors).

 ## Practice training